 The trial of Rahmat Akilov, the lone wolf terrorist who killed five pedestrians in Stockholm’s equivalent of Oxford Street, last April have just begun.
 Whilst the trial is expected to continue for several months, it will no doubt raise important questions pertaining to Islamic extremism, terrorism and fundamentalism in Swedish society.
 Those debates similar to the UK are not new and has continued with various degrees of intensity over the past years.
 However with this year being election year, they are sure to be one of the major topics of political debate in the country.
 It is likely that the Swedish Far-Right will look to exploit these fissures within Swedish society.

 But what is often overlooked is the grassroots work by Muslim communities in Sweden.
 They can often be more effective than government strategies, and some actors, albeit controversial, are successfully working to counter extremism in their communities.
 One such community is the quietist Salafis of Sweden who are very active in countering extremism in Swedish society.
 Now, I use the term quietist loosely and for ease, but quietist Salafis are also known as Madakhila or Madkhalis, named after its founder Sheikh Rabee’ al-Madkhali a controversial scholar from Saudi Arabia.
 To his detractors he is seen as a government loyalist, to his defenders one of the most influential scholars of his age.
-In the UK the Madakhila have been viewed with suspicion because they have a reputation of shopping in their coreligionists to the authorities for opposing the Kingdom of Saudi Arabia, but in Sweden they do not have that reputation.
-It is also incorrect to suggest that Madakhila do not get involved in politics, in Libya for example, you have the curious case of them forming armed units and being an active agent in the struggle over the country’s future.
-Of course, the Libyan example is not endorsed by many Madakhila outside of Libya one should add.
+In the UK the Madakhila have been accused of shopping in their coreligionists to the authorities for opposing the Kingdom of Saudi Arabia, but in Sweden they do not have that reputation.
+In fact, some of the Madakhila there are becoming increasingly independent of Saudi politics and prefer to keep a respectful distance from the KSA whilst others have become increasingly critical of the kingdom.
+Some observers have also pointed out that it is incorrect to suggest that Madakhila do not get involved in politics, in Libya for example, some of them have even formed armed units and are actively involved in shaping the country’s future.
+Of course, the Libyan example is not endorsed by many Madakhila outside of Libya and indeed within, one should add.
+Madkhalism then, should not be treated as a monolithic whole but understood in all its varied manifestations.

 But things are complicated and cannot be viewed in isolation.
 With geopolitical and ideological struggles raging throughout the Muslim world, they are inevitably reflected in the Muslim communities across the European continent, Sweden being no exception.
 According to Säpo, the Swedish security services, more than 300 young Swedish citizens have traveled to fight in the MENA region as foreign fighters, with their ideas spreading among those who have stayed behind.
 According to a recent evaluation by Säpo, there are likely to be ‘thousands’ of possibly violent Islamists in Sweden as stated by the former Säpo director Anders Thornberg, and countering the ideology driving it is at the forefront of everyone’s’ mind.
 Hundreds of suggestions and models have been put forth, considered, rejected or reviewed, from harsher punishments to criminalization of certain beliefs, but none seem effective enough.
 What leads to extremism?
 Is it only about foreign ideologies?
 What’s going on among the grassroots communities?
 Is the message for violence confronted enough?